I am Professor of Politics and Director of the Centre for the Study of Democracy (CSD) in the School of Social Sciences.

 Emmeline Cooper, 'Pension Funds, Sustainable Investing and the Promise of Innovative Corporate Governance'

-Martin King, 'Deliberation and Decision Making Online: Evaluating Platform Design’
+Martin King, 'Deliberation and Decision Making Online: Evaluating Platform Design'.

 This stream of work builds on the theoretical approach initially developed in my book Democratic Innovations: Designing Institutions for Citizen Participation.

-A final area of research focuses on the relationship between modes of environmental governance and the shaping of pro-environmental social practices.
+A final area of research focuses on the relationship between modes of environmental governance and the shaping of environmental social practices.
 I have led two significant RCUK funded projects that have investigated the role of third sector/community organisations in promoting low-carbon practices.
 The Role of Community-based Initiatives in Energy Saving was an interdisciplinary project engaged in experimental and comparative research that ran from 2010-2014.
 I also co-directed the environmental stream of research in the Third Sector Research Centre.